jowo-io/next-auth-nostr-provider/README.md

      * @param {number} create
      *
      * Override the create interval to increase or decrease the speed at which
-     * QR codes are refreshed.
+     * QR codes are refreshed at.
      *
      * @min 30,000 ms (30 seconds)
      * @max 3,600,000 ms (1 hour)